AlexZimmerman89/Triviagame/README.md

 HTML5 CSS3 Twitter-Bootstrap - Framework JavaScript jQuery - JavaScript Library

 <strong>PseudoCode</strong><br><br>
-Click start button to begin trivia game
+Click start button to begin trivia game.

-Game loads Timer starts Questions display
+Game loads Timer starts Questions display.

-Player clicks on answer of their choice Player clicks submit OR Timer runs out and game ends
+Player clicks on answer of their choice Player clicks submit OR Timer runs out and game ends.

-Results are shown
+Results are then shown on the bottom half of the screen.